How to Have Difficult Conversations in Schools

-You will often find yourself in situations where you are no responsible for managing someone who wanted, or thinks they should now be doing what you have been tasked to do.
+You will often find yourself in situations where you are now responsible for managing someone who wanted, or thinks they should now be doing what you have been tasked to do.

 Sometimes your promotion or change in role will be unplanned or unexpected.
 You will encounter jealousy, distrust or even outright hostility.

-Your words and actions need to demonstrate an understanding and respect to this uncomfortable situation.
+Your words and actions need to demonstrate an understanding and respect for this uncomfortable situation.